Milborne Port Church House

 Where we rely on our legitimate interests to use your information, you can object to this use.
 We will no longer use your data if you object in this way unless exceptional circumstances apply.

 You have the right to restrict our use of your personal information if: (a) the data we hold is inaccurate and needs correcting; (b) our processing is unlawful but you do not want the data deleted; or (c) we no longer need to use the data, but you want us to keep it for a legal claim.
 We will tell you if the restriction ends.

 You can ask us to erase personal information we hold about you.
 We will do so unless we still need your information for one of the purposes listed above.

 The confidentiality and security of all personal information you provide is very important to us.
 We use various technical and organisational measures to protect your data including encryption.
 We only use data for the purposes specified and only keep it for as long as necessary.
 We keep our procedures under review to ensure we are doing as much as we can to protect your information.

 Our use of cloud storage

 We may use Google Drive to store your details.
 This means your data may be stored outside the UK.
-Google LLC participates in the EU-US Privacy Shield which the European Commission recognises as providing an adequate level of data protection.
+Our contract with Google includes appropriate safeguards for the transfer of information to a non-EU country using standard data protection clauses adopted by the European Commission.
 Where we use Google Drive, all personal data is stored with encryption which ensures that only authorised users can read it.